 A substantial first and second prize will be awarded for essays by seniors dealing in a scholarly manner with religion.
 The approach may be historical, literary, philosophical or scientific, but the focus of the essay should be on religious subject matter or on patterns of religious thought, sensibility, and conduct.
 Though the prizes are most often awarded to honors theses, relevant term papers and substantial essays written specifically for this competition will also be considered.
-Please submit two copies of your entry no later than Monday noon, April 20, 2015 to the Religion Department Office.
+Please submit three copies of your entry no later than Friday, April 14, 2017 to the Religion Department Office.
 If your department's thesis due date is after April 14 and you wish to submit your thesis, please be in contact with Professor Tariq Jaffer.

-Interested students are invited to consult Professor Andrew Dole, Chairman of the Moseley Committee, for further information regarding the terms of this competition.
+Interested students are invited to consult Professor Tariq Jaffer, Chairman of the Moseley Committee, for further information regarding the terms of this competition.